vedmalex/telegraph-publisher/telegraph-publisher-output.md

           // 2.
 NEW: Verify anchor existence if a fragment is present if (fragment) {
             const targetAnchors = this.getAnchorsForFile(resolvedPath);
-            // Decode URI component for non-latin characters and slugify it for comparison const requestedAnchor = this.generateSlug(decodeURIComponent(fragment));
+            // Decode URI component for non-latin characters but only slugify if it changed const decodedFragment = decodeURIComponent(fragment);
+            const requestedAnchor = decodedFragment === fragment ? fragment : this.generateSlug(decodedFragment);

             if (!targetAnchors.has(requestedAnchor)) {
               // NEW: Find closest match for intelligent suggestions